mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 verse="Matthew 22:36-40"
 %}

 Consider Yeshua's commandments to forgive and not to hate others.
 Are these really new commandments, or are they teaching us how to keep the above commandments from Torah?
-(See [The Law Remains](/the-law-remains).)
+(See {% include study-link.html url="/the-law-remains" text="The Law Remains" %}.)

 {% include image.html name="yeshua-taught-us-how-to-love/1.jpeg" alt="Yeshua Taught Us How to Love" %}